History of Yemen in Timeline

 On 14 September 2020, Human Rights Watch demanded an end to the interference caused by Houthi rebels and other authorities in Yemen aid operations.

 According to 2020 United Nations Population Fund (UNFPA) estimates, 6.1 million girls and women were in need of gender-based violence services.
+The UNFPA also reported a rise in gender-based violence cases amid COVID-19 pandemic, increase in rate of child marriages, most acutely among internally displaced persons (IDPs).

-2020: Jewish population estimate
+2020: Jewish Population Estimate

-December 2021: The Guardian reveals Saudi Arabia pressure to end UN inquiry
+December 2021: Saudi Arabia pressures to end UN inquiry into human rights infringements in Yemen

-2021: Yemen's population is 33 million
+2021: Yemen's population

-By 2021 estimates, Yemen's population is 33 million, with 46% of the population being under 15 years old and 2.7% above 65 years.
+By 2021 estimates, Yemen's population is 33 million, with 46% under 15 years old and 2.7% above 65 years old.

 2021: Global Innovation Index Ranking